iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Projected Subgradient Method Convergence Proof.md

 ---
 ### **Intro**

-The projected subgradient methods assumes a convex function $f:\mathbb E \mapsto \mathbb{\bar R}$ that has a subgradient oracle, with a convex set $Q$ where $Q$ is closed, then it performs the following updates:
+The projected subgradient methods assumes a convex function $f:\mathbb E \mapsto \mathbb{\bar R}$ that has a subgradient oracle and minimizes the function value over a convex set $Q$ where $Q$ is closed, then it performs the following updates:
 $$
 \begin{aligned}
     x^{(t + 1)} = \Pi_Q (x^{(t)} - \eta_t v_t) \quad \text{ where } v_t \in \partial f(x^{(t)}),